 To help spread the word about the urgent need for simplification of submission processes in science journals, we have asked a team of volunteers to translate a slightly improved version 3.1 of the table into many languages.
 As a result, its translations are already available on our website in Dutch, German, Korean, Romanian, Slovenian, Spanish, and Turkish, while Bosnian and Polish translations will be finished soon.
 Volunteers who would like to translate the English version into other languages should first contact EASE Secretary (secretary@ease.org.uk), to avoid duplication.

+We hope that our new campaign will help increase the efficiency of scientific communication worldwide and reduce research waste.
 This is of vital importance in our current situation, with many of our usual processes and routines disruptred and aggravated continuously due to the pandemic, any attempts to save time and efforts are welcome.
 The initial extra effort of journal editors (linked to the revision of current requirements) is worth it, as the more streamlined process of manuscript submission is likely to decrease the risk of common errors made by researchers and limit the number of manuscript revisions.

-this campaign may also aid in limiting the spread of COVID-19, thanks to faster publication of crucial scientific findings about it.
+Last but not least, this campaign may also aid in limiting the spread of COVID-19, thanks to faster publication of crucial scientific findings about it.

 Sylwia Ufnalska